hyeomans/zuora/README.md

 }
 ```

-## Zoql Queries
+## ZOQL Queries

-This package includes a helper struct to construct ZOQL queries.
-It **doesn't validate the query**, so make sure you're actually constructing the query you want.
-You can see the resulting query by calling `.Build()` on the Zoql compose struct.
+Some ZOQL queries that have been helpful in the past.

-### Getting Expired Subscriptions with Zoql
+### Getting Yearly Invoices

+Returns the 50 most recent Invoices from now until the previous year.

 ```go
 package main